-To help you winterize your vehicle, follow our checklist of seasonal car care tips.
+To help you winterise your vehicle, follow our checklist of seasonal car care tips.
 Your car will be ready for winter driving in no time.

 Winter tyres are one of the first things that spring to mind when preparing your car for winter – for good reason.
 They provide driving comfort and safety in the colder months of the year and most regions around Europe even make winter tyres a mandatory requirement at particular times.
 It’s common practice to fit your winter tyres around October.

-Once the thermometer drops, the rubber on summer tyres hardens and their grip is reduced.
+Once the thermometer drops, the rubber on summer tires hardens and their grip is reduced.
 With winter tyres, you’re prepared for harsh winter conditions such as freezing temperatures and icy roads.
-Depending on where you live, find out whether all-season tyres may be a favourable alternative.
+Learn more about the differences between winter and summer tyres here.
+Depending on where you live.
+Find out whether all-season tyres may be an alternative.

 When checking your vehicle's fluids, park your car on a flat level surface and ensure the engine is cold.
-Next, check the fluids listed below, use the correct ratio and don't exceed the maximum level line:
+Next, check the following fluids and be sure to use the correct ratio and don't exceed the maximum level line:

 If your car is taking longer to start than usual or if your car lights are dim, these may be signs that it’s time for a new battery.
 If you don’t have it checked, the cold weather could be its (and your) downfall.
 Visit your mechanic, who will advise you on whether you need a new battery or repairs.